 The style is both whimsical and upright at the same time, a fun balance.

 A sedate bar-café during the afternoon, Galerías lets its hair down on weekends and evenings with dancing and suitably old time musical performances, which are appropriately in-keeping with your surroundings.

 With bars across Eastern Europe hurriedly jumping on the steampunk bandwagon (especially Cluj-Napoca in Romania, for some reason), the last 10 years has really seen a surge in the style.

 Arguably the forerunner was Cross Club, set up in 2009 as a multi-purpose bar/café/pub/club and a real counterpoint to the traditional pubs people most associate with Prague, and the mainstream clubs such as Karlovy Lázně.
 Cross Club is an easy tram/metro ride to Holešovice, a suburb perfect for the cheap rents and large space normally required to pull off a sprawling venue like this.

 It’s still going strong, possibly as its design was so ahead of the curve.
 The steampunk aesthetic is writ large at the front of the venue with kinetic metal installations of cogs, spurs, screws and valves, an array of lights and a distinct absence of clean lines.

-In one way time may be its friend, with age making these objects ever more gnarled and characterful as the years go by.
+In one way time may be its friend, with age rendering these fixtures and objects ever more gnarled and characterful as the years go by.

 There’s plenty to explore, and its worth coming back again and again for the different experiences.